SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 use it to work in with the command

 ~~~
-$ conda activate scw_test
+$ conda activate test
 ~~~
 {: .bash}

 The prefix at the start of your prompt will now change from `base` to `scw_test`, to indicate the environment that you have active.
-Similarly, `which python` now returns `~/.conda/envs/scw_test/bin/python`, indicating that this is now where Python will run from if you run `python`.
+Similarly, `which python` now returns `~/.conda/envs/test/bin/python`, indicating that this is now where Python will run from if you run `python`.

 So far we have created a relatively bare environemnt, but we can install packages into the new environment just as we can on our own machines.
-Let's now install Matplotlib and a recent Tensorflow version into this environment:
+Let's now install Matplotlib into this environment:

 ~~~
-$ mamba install matplotlib tensorflow-gpu\>=2.5
+$ mamba install matplotlib
 ~~~
 {: .bash}

-Mamba automatically works out which extra packages need to be present for Matplotlib and Tensorflow to work, and then prompts to install them.
+Mamba automatically works out which extra packages need to be present for Matplotlib to work, and then prompts to install them.
-In the latter case, since we requested the GPU version of Tensorflow, it automatically installs all of the requisite CUDA libraries as well.

 You could alternatively have specified the packages directly to the `conda create` command, and it would have been installed when the